shaun-harvey/five-a-side.github.io/README.md

 - Leaving the game window or switching tabs results in immediate disqualification
 - Substitution and VAR windows have 20-second time limits
-- Guess windows have 10-second time limits
+- Guess windows have 20 second time limits
 - Excessive time wasting with any feature results in penalties

 ## Game Over Conditions